crismual/prueba-meli/README.md

-# Technical Test Mercado Libre
+# Technical test Mercado Libre

 technical test to qualify for the position of senior java developer in Mercado Libre